sl2902/xetra/README.md

 rm -rf dataset
 cd ../../
 ```
-Back in the project directory
+You sgould be back in the project directory

 6. On [Prefect Cloud](https://app.prefect.cloud/) create a workspace and an API Key
 6a.
 Populate the following global variables in `.project_env` file
 `PREFECT_KEY`
 `PREFECT_WORKSPACE`

 6b.
-Run this command so that the variables are exported to the current session
+Run this command in the project directory so that the variables are exported to the current session
 ```
 set -o allexport && source .project_env && set +o allexport
 ```